Man Ray

 Man Ray (born Emmanuel Radnitzky; August 27, 1890 – November 18, 1976) was an American visual artist who spent most of his career in Paris.
 He was a significant contributor to the Dada and Surrealist movements, although his ties to each were informal.
 He produced major works in a variety of media but considered himself a painter above all.

-He was best known for his pioneering photography, and was a renowned fashion and portrait photographer.
-He is also noted for his work with photograms, which he called "rayographs" in reference to himself.
+He was a photography innovator as well as a fashion and portrait photographer, and is noted for his work with photograms, which he called "rayographs" in reference to himself.

 Biography

 Background and early life

 During his career, Man Ray allowed few details of his early life or family background to be known to the public.
-He even refused to acknowledge that he ever had a name other than Man Ray.
+He even refused to acknowledge that he ever had a name other than Man Ray, and his 1963 autobiography Self-Portrait contains few dates.

-Man Ray's birth name was Emmanuel Radnitzky.
-He was born in South Philadelphia on August 27, 1890.
+Man Ray was born Emmanuel Radnitzky in South Philadelphia on August 27, 1890.
 He was the eldest child of Russian Jewish immigrants Melach "Max" Radnitzky, a tailor, and Manya "Minnie" Radnitzky (née Lourie or Luria).
-He had a brother, Sam, and two sisters, Dorothy "Dora" and Essie (or Elsie), the youngest born in 1897 shortly after they settled at 372 Debevoise St. in the Williamsburg neighborhood of Brooklyn, New York.
-In early 1912, the Radnitzky family changed their surname to Ray.
-Man Ray's brother chose the surname in reaction to the ethnic discrimination and antisemitism prevalent at the time.
-Emmanuel, who was called "Manny" as a nickname, changed his first name to Man and gradually began to use Man Ray as his name.
+He had a brother, Sam, and two sisters, Dorothy "Dora" and Essie (or Elsie), the youngest born in 1897 shortly after they settled at 372 Debevoise St. in Williamsburg, Brooklyn.
+In early 1912, the Radnitzky family changed their surname to Ray; Sam chose this surname in reaction to the antisemitism prevalent at the time.
+Emmanuel, who was nicknamed "Manny", changed his first name to Man and gradually began to use Man Ray as his name.

 Man Ray's father worked in a garment factory and ran a small tailoring business out of the family home.
 He enlisted his children to assist him from an early age.
 Man Ray's mother enjoyed designing the family's clothes and inventing patchwork items from scraps of fabric.
-Man Ray wished to disassociate himself from his family background, but their tailoring left an enduring mark on his art.
-Mannequins, flat irons, sewing machines, needles, pins, threads, swatches of fabric, and other items related to tailoring appear in almost every medium of his work.
-Art historians have noted similarities between Ray's collage and painting techniques and styles used for tailoring.
+Man Ray wished to distance himself from his family background, but tailoring left an enduring mark on his art.
+Mannequins, flat irons, sewing machines, needles, pins, threads, swatches of fabric, and other items related to tailoring appear in much of his work, and art historians have noted similarities between Ray's collage and painting techniques and styles used for tailoring.

-Mason Klein, curator of a Man Ray exhibition at the Jewish Museum in New York, Alias Man Ray: The Art of Reinvention, suggests that the artist may have been "the first Jewish avant-garde artist."
+Mason Klein, curator of the exhibition Alias Man Ray: The Art of Reinvention at the Jewish Museum in New York, suggests that Man Ray may have been "the first Jewish avant-garde artist."

-Man Ray was the uncle of the photographer Naomi Savage, who learned some of Ray's techniques and incorporated them into her own work.
+Man Ray was the uncle of the photographer Naomi Savage, who learned some of his techniques and incorporated them into her own work.